lagliam/DIP-bot/README.md

 # Discord Image Posting Bot (DIP-Bot)

-DIP-Bot is a Discord bot takes a directory of images and posts to a channel twice a day
+DIP-Bot is a Discord bot takes a directory of images and posts to a channel on an interval

 ## Installation